deepthakannan/play-flutter/README.md

 - initState() vs didChangeDependencies()
 - BorderRadius.circular
 - MediaQuery.of() method in your build functions gives you the size, orientation, etc, of your current app.
+- AssetBundle object - loadString() or load()
+- AssetImage

 ## Tips and Documentation gems
+- Flutter is declarative.
+This means that Flutter builds its user interface to reflect the current state of your app: There is no imperative changing of the UI itself (like widget.setText) — you change the state, and the UI rebuilds from scratch.
+- widgets are immutable.
+They don’t change—they get replaced.
 - uses-material-design: true entry in the flutter section of your pubspec.yaml
 - Navigator adds a "Back" button to the app bar.
 You don't have to explicitly implement Navigator.pop.
 - Widgets (Stateful and Stateless) are temporary objects, used to construct a presentation of the application in its current state.
 State objects, on the other hand, are persistent - between calls to build(), allowing them to remember information.